-9.15 The first stage involves:

-- an initial consultation exercise to gauge the level of public support for the introduction of new parking controls from the local community.
+- 9.14 The first stage involves: - An initial consultation exercise to gauge the level of public support for the introduction of new parking controls from the local community.
 The process allows local opinion to be taken into account before any decision is made and ensures that resources are only spent on designing zones that will be implemented.
-Consultation includes questionnaires and drop in sessions if the consultation is for a new zone. - a detailed analysis of parking stress many areas of Hackney, particularly around the fringes of existing PZs, can suffer from very high parking stress, which has a very damaging impact on local residents.
-Parking stress will be assessed on a street by street basis, taking into consideration logical boundaries.
-'Technical assessments' that measure parking stress are used to assess available space and the demand for parking.
+Consultation includes questionnaires and drop in sessions if the consultation is for a new zone. - A detailed analysis of parking stress many uncontrolled Hackney Housing estates, particularly around existing PZs, can suffer from very high parking stress, which has a very damaging impact on local residents.
+Parking stress will be assessed on each estate.
+Where 'technical assessments' are used to assess available space and the demand for parking.
 These assessments survey the area on at least three days (one day apart) and at three separate times each day (in the morning, afternoon and evening) to ensure results are representative.
 The assessors record the vehicle registration marks (VRM) and other vehicle identifiers to help monitor the changes in the amount of cars parked in the area during the day.
-The assessment records kerbside space, potential parking capacity, parking occupancy levels and parking stress. - an assessment of road safety the introduction of parking controls aids road safety by reducing car movements, and providing improved visibility for pedestrians due to the reduction in parked cars that follows. - traffic flow If there are traffic flow issues in an uncontrolled area, the methodology used for this count is based upon which direction the vehicles are travelling, the date the count has taken place, and encompasses the total number of vehicles travelling in that direction with average speeds. - environmental and air quality impacts of parking and traffic An assessment of air quality in the area, including levels of nitrous oxide (N2O) and particulate matter (PM) is also undertaken.
-To exceed the exceptional circumstances threshold, streets to be included would need to have air quality levels that are above EU limits for N2O and PM.
+The assessment records kerbside space, potential parking capacity, parking occupancy levels and parking stress. - An assessment of road safety the introduction of parking controls aids road safety by reducing car movements, and providing improved visibility for pedestrians due to the reduction in parked cars that follows.

+- Traffic flow any issues in relation to existing parking arrangements impeding the ability of vehicles to enter and exit the estate, including emergency vehicles, will be considered. - Environmental and air quality impacts of parking and traffic An assessment of air quality in the area, including levels of nitrous oxides (NO_x) and particulate matter (PM) is also undertaken if this data is available.
+To exceed the exceptional circumstances threshold, Hackney Housing estates would need to have air quality levels that are above UK limits for NO_x and PM.